claremacrae/RefactoringSamples/README.md

 ## Purpose

-To provide visualisations of micro-refactorings in C# code
+To provide visualisations of micro-refactorings in C# code, using UML diagrams generated from pairs of tiny C# source files.

 ## Refactoring Samples